cejnog/Tutoriais/scrapping/watch_F1TV/README.md

 ## Disclaimer

-If you work on F1TV, I am not trying to download any content or to DDOS attack your servers, it is just a fun personal project that made me learn a little bit more about website automation and scrappers :)
+If you work on F1TV, I am not trying to download any content or to DDOS attack your servers, it is just a fun personal project that made me learn a little bit more about website automation and scrappers.
+Don't block me please :)